 Your lawyer might be able to work out a settlement, but if not, then you may have to hire a mediator to help jointly.
 They can review documents, inspection reports, and the evidence you provide and work with both sides to find a solution.
 Hopefully, you’ll reach an agreement with the developers where they agree to reimburse you for the costs of repairs.

 New York City is a fantastic place to invest in, but if you want to get your money’s worth, then you will have to do your research.
 Buying a new development should be no different from buying any other type of property.
-Sure, you can’t exactly inspect it if it’s still in the early building phase, but you can at least keep an eye on it.
-If you don’t wish to end up with construction defects, then do your work early and know what you’re getting before buying.
-This will be possibly the most significant investment of your life, so don’t just rely on glossy brochures that the developer hands out.
+Sure, you can’t precisely inspect it if it’s still in the early building phase, but you can at least keep an eye on it.
+If you don’t wish to end up with construction defects, do your work early and know what you’re getting before buying.
+It will possibly be the most significant investment of your life, so don’t just rely on glossy brochures that the developer hands out.
 See it for yourself and make sure the developer is building what he said he would.